St Richard's Catholic College: History

-House System
+House system

-There are four houses at St Richard's Catholic College: Rigby, Wells, Gwynne and Howard (red, yellow, green and blue, respectively).
+There are four houses at St Richard's Catholic College: Rigby, Wells, Gwyn and Howard (red, yellow, green and blue, respectively).
 Each house is named after an English martyr from around the time of the reformation.
 Apart from Saint Philip Howard, each of the martyrs for which the houses are named was canonised by Pope Paul VI in 1970.
 The former three are each one of the Forty Martyrs of England and Wales.